Cologne Butzweilerhof Airport

-Butzweilerhof was an airport of Cologne in West Germany.
+Butzweilerhof was an airport in Cologne in West Germany.
 It was established as a training airfield in 1912, and saw airline service from 1922 until the 1950s.
 It was replaced by the Cologne Bonn Airport.
 The airport buildings from 1935 to 1936 are registered as listed monuments, and a rare example of airport architecture from the interwar period.
 From 1951 to 1967, it was operated by the Royal Air Force as RAF Butzweilerhof.

 History

 Before regular aviation activities at Butzweilerhof started, the area north of Cologne was sporadically used by airships.
 The military Zeppelin Z II arrived in Cologne in August 1909, and was based in a nearby hangar until it was destroyed in a storm in April 1910.
-In addition, a blimp designed and manufactured 1909 by Clouth Gummiwerke from nearby suburb Nippes was temporarily stored at this hangar.
+In addition, a blimp designed and manufactured in 1909 by Clouth Gummiwerke from nearby suburb Nippes was temporarily stored at this hangar.